Cheapest electricity tariff for big families in the UK (June 2026 guide)

 Costs, exclusions and common pitfalls (UK)

-These are the issues we see most often when larger households try to find the cheapest electricity tariff.
+These are the issues we see most often when larger households try to find the cheapest electricity tariff — and they matter more now the July 2026 cap has lifted default rates.

 Standing charge surprises

-Standing charges vary by region and can be higher on certain tariffs.
-Big families often focus on unit rate (rightly), but still check the standing charge — especially if you’re comparing very similar unit rates.
+Standing charges vary by region and can be higher on certain tariffs — the July cap sets the electricity standing charge at 57.19p/day.
+Big families often focus on unit rate (rightly), but still check the standing charge, especially when unit rates are close.

 Exit fees and moving home